Haemophilus influenzae Type b Vaccine

 PRP-D and HbOC vaccines are no longer available in the US.

-Combination vaccines that contain Hib conjugate vaccine include DTaP-IPV/Hib (Pentacel®), Hib-HepB (COMVAX®), and Hib-MenCY (MenHibrix®).
+Combination vaccines that contain Hib conjugate vaccines include DTaP-IPV/Hib (Pentacel®), Hib-HepB (COMVAX®), and Hib-MenCY (MenHibrix®).

 Some Hib vaccines—PRP-T (ActHIB®, Pentacel®, or MenHibrix®) and PRP-OMP (PedvaxHIB® or COMVAX®)—can be used in infants as young as 6 wk.
 Another Hib vaccine (Hiberix®) can be used only for the last dose of the Hib schedule in children ≥ 12 mo.